fyemane/baja-strain-gauge/README.md

 # baja-strain-gauge
 BAJA strain gauge project for BCIT Racing team
-Hello everyone, this is a merge conflict!
+Hello everyone, yo wassup this is a merge conflict!

+Hi This is faniel editing